 The symptoms of mania include decreased sleep time accompanied by a decreased need for sleep, pressured speech, increased libido, reckless behavior without regard for consequences, poor judgment, impulsivity, high distractibility hyperactivity, starting many projects without any follow-through, grandiosity, and severe thought disturbances, which may or may not include psychosis.

 *****Between these highs and lows, many patients, if adequately medicated and in psychotherapy, usually experience periods of higher functionality and can lead a productive life.
-Even without pharmaceutical medication treatment, some patients function well and productively between extremes, but usually remain in psychotherapy.
+Even without pharmaceutical medication treatment, some patients function well and productively between extremes, but usually remain in psychotherapy and social support networks.

 The Age of Onset of Bipolar Disorder Varies Greatly.